-Development of western music & cultural background, vocal&instrumentalforms and literature and composers from ancient till about 1750 (Baroque).
+This course looks at the development of western music & the associated cultural backgrounds, vocal & instrumental forms, literature, and composers from the Ancient period till about 1750 (Baroque).

 Prerequisite: MUCT134 Music Theory II.
 Sem.
 1 ODD/EVEN years.

-MUHL232 Music History II (1750-present) 3
+MUHL232 Music History II (1750-Present) 3

-Development of western music & cultural background, vocal & instrumental forms and literature and composers from 1750 to the present.
+This course looks at the development of western music & the associated cultural backgrounds, vocal & instrumental forms, literature, and composers from 1750 to the present.

 Prerequisite: MUCT134 Music Theory II.
 Sem.
 2 ODD/EVEN years.

-MUHL321 Caribbean and World Music 2
+MUHL321 Caribbean and World Music

-Study of the historical development of Caribbean music with emphasis on the social context of native, religious, and popular music.
-An introduction to the musical traditions from around the world with their socio-cultural contexts.
+A study of the historical development of Caribbean music with emphasis on the social context of native, religious, and popular music.
+Includes an introduction to musical traditions from around the world with their socio-cultural contexts.

 Prerequisite: MUCT134 Music Theory II.
 Sem.
-1 ODD years.
+1 ODD/EVEN years.